(Update: The 2020 WSIB Operational Review report has made further recommendations (#13, 14) on streamlining the appeals system.)

 More barriers for the vulnerable

-The new “Appeals Services Division practices and procedures” , rather than simplify and streamline, increase bureaucracy, paperwork and delay – putting at a further disadvantage injured workers with limited literacy or English language skills, workers already on the poverty line or with mental health conditions.
+The new “Appeals Services Division practices and procedures” , rather than simplify and streamline, increased bureaucracy, paperwork and delay – putting at a further disadvantage injured workers with limited literacy or English language skills, workers already on the poverty line or with mental health conditions.
 The threat of “downside risk” (possible reconsideration by the Board of earlier uncontested decisions) is an intimidating tactic that discourages injured workers from pursuing their rights.

 New measures that injured workers and their advocates oppose: